gtk-rs/gtk-rs.github.io/docs-src/tutorial/rust_and_gtk.md

 ## Examples

-Now that you know how to import `Gtk-rs` crates into your code, looking at the [examples repository](https://github.com/gtk-rs/examples/) could be a great idea!
+Now that you know how to import `Gtk-rs` crates into your code, looking at the examples directory in the [`gtk-rs` repository](https://github.com/gtk-rs/gtk-rs/) could be a great idea!

 <div class="footer">
 <div></div>